Jacklu0831/UpSampler/README.md

 ### Intuition

-At first I thought despite identity mapping, 16 Residual layers (generator) and 7 discriminator blocks (discriminator) was an overkill for small images with size of 176x176.
+At first I thought despite identity mapping, 16 residual blocks and 7 discriminator blocks was an overkill to produce a 176x176 image.
 However, it does make sense because the generator needs to learn the features of an image well enough to the point of producing a more detailed version of it.
 On the other hand, the discriminator has to classify two images with increasingly identical content.
 On top of all these, quoting Ian GoodFellow ([source podcast](https://www.youtube.com/watch?v=Z6rxFNMGdn0)):

 > The way of building a generative model for GANs is we have a two-player game in the game theoretic sense and as the players of this game compete, one of them becomes able to generate realistic data.

-Adversarial networks have to both be constantly struggling against each other in this zero-sum game of GAN.
-The process of converging to the Nash Equilibrium can be extremely slow, that is one more reason why the generator needed 16 residual layers to deeply learn about the details of images.
+Adversarial networks have to be constantly struggling against each other in this zero-sum game of GAN.
+The process of converging to the Nash Equilibrium can be extremely slow, that is one more reason for the [large number of trainable parameters](https://github.com\Jacklu0831/Super-Resolution-GAN/model_summary.txt).

 ### Loss Function

 <p align="center"><image src="assets/goal.png" height="50%" width="50%"></image></p>

-This equation above describes the goal of SRGAN - to find the generator weights/parameters that minimize the perceptual loss function averaged over a number of images.
-On the right side of the equation inside the summation, the perceptual loss function takes two arguments - a generated SR image by putting an LR image into the generator function, and the ground truth HR image.
+The equation above describes the goal of SRGAN - to find the generator weights/parameters that minimize the perceptual loss function averaged over a number of images.
+Inside the summation on the right side of the equation, the perceptual loss function takes two arguments - a generated SR image by putting an LR image into the generator function, and the ground truth HR image.

 <p align="center"><image src="assets/gan_loss.png" height="40%" width="40%"></image></p>

 One of the major advantage DNN approach has over other numerical techniques for single image super resolution is using the perceptual loss function for backpropagation.
 Let's break it down.
-It adds the content loss and 0.001 of the adversial loss together and minimize them.
+It adds the content loss and 0.1% of the adversial loss together then minimize them.

 <table align="center">
   <tr>